 Massage is a hands-on practice.
 It is essential that any training program include practical, supervised, hands-on training.
 CSAM provides training in massage skills and techniques in two ways.

-Work closely with your instructors during each course to develop and hone your practical massage skills.
-Practice on mannequins and live demo dogs under the careful supervision of your mentors.
+Work closely with your instructors during the in-person phase of the course to develop and hone your practical massage skills.
+Practice on mannequins and demo dogs under the careful supervision of your mentors.

 Develop the skills and experience of working with pet parents and animals by

 completing case studies after the classroom portion of our curriculum.
 You will complete massage case studies and submit your work for review from instructors to help you identify areas of strength and areas for improvement.

 The Colorado School of Animal Massage (CSAM) curriculum is founded on data-supported veterinary science and hands-on training in massage technique.
 Our training programs emphasize the importance of a close association between massage therapists and the veterinary team - professionals all working together to achieve health and healing for our animal patients.

 At CSAM, we believe that massage is more than "fluff & buff" and is a true therapeutic modality in the hands of a trained practitioner.
 Our curriculum emphasizes a basis in anatomy and physiology as well as training in common veterinary diseases, surgical conditions and animal first aid.